 In unusual cases prerequisites in art courses may be waived by permission of instructor.

-Introduction to the visual arts which explores the elements of art and principles of design and focuses on creativity, idea development, formal criticism and the understanding of visual language.
+Introduction to the visual arts which explores the elements of art and principles of 2-D design while focusing on creativity, idea development, formal criticism, and the understanding of visual language.
+Through the use of various media, tools, materials, and processes, emphasis will be placed on comprehending contemporary art, non-literal visual problem solving and presentation.
+Additional fee required.
 Goal 2A

 ARTS1230 Drawing 3 s.h.

-Covers basic principles of typography, such as type anatomy, type fonts and families, communication with typography, identity development and an introduction to layout and grid structures.
+Covers basic principles of typography, such as type anatomy, type fonts and families, communication with typography and an introduction to layout and grid structures.
+Typography as medium and message and conceptual solutions are emphasized.
+Additional fee required.
+Prerequisite: ARTS1680 Computer Graphics for Art & Design.
 Goal 2A

 ARTS2000 Individual Study Goal 2A 1-3 s.h.